jangcom/bibmod/README.md

     modifier routines and/or user preferences.
     Although any .bib file can be modified, this program can be particularly useful for EndNote-exported .bib files,
-    where many strings needs be converted to TeX commands.</code></pre>
+    where many strings need to be converted to LaTeX commands.</code></pre>

 <h1 id="OPTIONS">OPTIONS</h1>